hulk-devfest2017/persistence-module/README.md

 Connects to the 'results' MQTT topic on the mqtt hostname, read the json messages and persists it in MongoDB

 # Requirements :
-- MongoDB up and runing
+- MongoDB up and running
-- MQTT Broker up and runing
+- MQTT Broker up and running